cognitect/transit-format/README.md

 |5|:bar
 |...|...

-The first time a cacheable value is read, transit adds an entry to the cache array, increments the counter and processes the original value.
+The first time a cacheable value is read, Transit adds an entry to the cache array, increments the counter and processes the original value.
 If the counter wraps, the process starts again from 0.
 When a cache code is read, the corresponding original value is retrieved from the indicated index in the read cache.

 Because the writer and the reader encounter cacheable values in the same order, cache code generation stays in sync.

 ### Extensibility

-Applications can extend transit as necessary.
-There are two steps to extending transit: defining a new semantic type and adding handlers and decoders to map from / to programming language types.
+Applications can extend Transit as necessary.
+There are two steps to extending Transit: defining a new semantic type and adding handlers and decoders to map from / to programming language types.

 To define a new semantic type, specify its meaning, tag and representation.
 You can also define a string representation and a verbose representation, but they are not required.
 For instance, you could define a new semantic type representing a point in the Cartesian coordinate system, with the tag "point" and represented as an array of two integers x and y: